 Harvesting Your Garlic

-Do not wash the garlic and do not cut or bruise the bulbs.
+Do not wash the garlic or cut or bruise the bulbs.

 Instead, gently dislodge them from the soil and brush off as much dirt as possible.